rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

 #### How do I prepare for the migration?

 Rackspace will use all of its experience with data-center migration projects to help support you during the migration to DFW3.
-We have assembled a dedicated migration team, made up of existing Rackers from across the business.
-This team will run audits on your servers before the migration to identify and resolve, any potential migration issues in advance.
-They will work with you and your account team to determine and agree to any special requirements that you might have for pre-migration and post-migration instructions as we turn off and turn on your solution.
+We have assembled a dedicated migration team, made up of some of the best Rackers from across the business.
+This team will run audits on your servers before the migration to identify and resolve any potential migration issues in advance.
+Ensure that you work with the migration team and your account team to resolve any issues in a timely manner.
+If you fail to resolve issues that we are auditing, we might have to perform a manual shutdown in advance of the official 23:00 maintenance start time.

+The team will work with you and your account team to determine and agree to any special requirements that you might have for pre-migration and post-migration instructions as we turn off and turn on your solution.
 The migration team will then be focused on successfully executing your instructions on the night of the migration.

 We strongly encourage customers to back up their data, either by using the Rackspace Managed Backup service or making their own offsite backups.
 If your